Doing Time: A Night in a Slovenian Prison Cell

 Few and far between will be the guests at the hostel who don’t peer out of the tiny windows and wonder what life was like for those who lived in these small cells.
-Even now, with the space carefully laid out to make the most of the rooms, it still feels a little cramped, restrictive even.
+Even now, with space carefully laid out to make the most of the rooms, it still feels a little cramped, restrictive even.

-I couldn’t even begin to image how bitterly cold and uncomfortable the prisoners would have been during the winter months.
+I couldn’t even begin to imagine how bitterly cold and uncomfortable the prisoners would have been during the winter months.
 Nor equally, how swelteringly hot and smelly it would have been during the summer!